 As a lead singer, you don’t have to choose between singing tenors and harmonies or singing the bass line, but you have to be careful with this, though.
 If a song melody runs counter to the chord progression, you will find yourself singing a sour note, even if the sound is matching well with the bass.

 If you are arranging a band, don’t miss out on the chance of including backing vocals.
 They add richness, interest, and depth to your sounds.
 One of the best ways you can create good backing vocals is teaching your singers or vocalist how to blend.
 Teach them how to match starts, phrasing, stop, vibrato and volume tone.
 When you do background vocals, you have to be very creative in order to make good notes.

-For lower Harmony singer you have to emphasize vowel tones and sing in a counter melody.
-Upper harmony singers should try to listen to the song and pretend that they a trumpet or saxophone.
+For lower Harmony singer you have to emphasize vowel tones and sing in a counter melody. high harmony singers should try to listen carefully to the song and pretend that they a trumpet or saxophone.
 Practicing these techniques will help you to become a good singer of the three parts harmony.

 A great backing vocalist should be able to come up with his or her lines.
 If you practice regularly to sing a particular song, you will be able to feel the music and create lines that make sense.
 If there are more than one backing vocalist, try to stick with your harmony part, and you will notice how the song gets easy to sing.
 For example, if you are singing bass, you should not try to sing lines of a soprano backing vocalist.

 If your three parts harmony singers are new to music, give them some practical’s that will help them to perfect their skills.
 This is one of the best ways; you can help your singers to become great musicians and vocalists.